MSDehghan/AnsiblePlugin/README.md

 * Go to play

 ## Contribution
-To report bugs and feature requests you can create Github issue.
+To report bugs and feature requests you can create a Github issue.
 For code contribution you can create pull requests.

-Any type of contribution is **highly** apprecated.
+Any type of contribution is **highly** appreciated.